keithbsmiley-other/emilysite/_pages/in-red-chapter-one.md

 </p>

 <p>
+Right.
 Left.
 Right.
-Left.
 </p>

 <p>
 A teen walked by wearing short shorts, a tank top, and a beanie that didn’t even cover her ears.
 Annabeth shivered.
 It was sunny, but it wasn’t shorts and tank top-weather.
 </p>

 <p>
-<i>What sea mammal is believed to go through fashion trends?
-Bonus point: What is the latest trend to date?</i>
+<i>What sea mammal was incorrectly reported to go through fashion trends?
+Bonus point: What was the latest “trend” to date?</i>
 </p>

 <p>